mindhivenz/wallaby-meteor-config/README.md

 })
 ````

-Additional opens can be seen at the top of [index.js](https://github.com/mindhivenz/wallaby-meteor-config/blob/master/index.js).
+Additional options can be seen at the top of [index.js](https://github.com/mindhivenz/wallaby-meteor-config/blob/master/index.js).

 ## Required project layout